StackOps/python-automationclient/docs/source/Profile.rst

 Modify specifc profile property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To update a profile property you must to specific the ID architecture, the ID of the profile are mandatories and the key of it.
+To update a profile property you must specific the ID architecture, the ID of the profile as mandatories and the key of it.

 .. code-block:: bash